EstelleKlevenz/docana-emi-25/README.md

   <img src="figures/originalevidence.png" width="45%" />
   <img src="/figures/originalintuition.png" width="45%" />
 </p>
-<figcaption>Figure XX - Caption goes here</figcaption>
+<figcaption>Figure 2 - Frequency of keywords in our data A) Evidence Keywords, B) Intuition Keywords</figcaption>
 </figure>

 The keyword approach of Lasser et al. involved: (1.) starting out with a set of initial keywords, (2.) expaning them computationally using fasttext embeddings and colexification networks, (3.) filtering for duplicates, overlapping terms (in both lists) and lemma inflections [Source-2].
 Subsequently, they validated their keyword lists through an online survey where paricipants rated the terms in how the represent the concpets and used a t-test to examine the results.
 We adapted their approach but waived the validation.

 As initial keywords we used those of the original keywords used in the main analysis that had a word count of over 1000 in our data.
-The frequency charts can be seen in Figure 1.
+The frequency charts can be seen in Figure 2.
 We manually excluded "true" from the evidence seed-list and "wrong" from the intuition list to remove initial bias. we also removed "find" from the evidence list, as the termn is ambiguous, with different meanings in different contexts (E: "The study finds..." / I: "I find it to be challenging..."). we added to the evidence list the terms "article" and "argument" as we expect them to be prevalent in contexts such as: "This article shows..." and "An argument against this.." both showing evidence based language.

 We expaned this list using a pretrained embedding model, the English fastText word vectors trained on Common Crawl (subword-aware, 300d).
 The subword modeling makes it well suited for informal language, as can be present on social media.
 The fasttext model vectors were then translated to Gensim KeyedVectors format for easy handling.
 We expanded using the top 10'000 neighbors and filtered those with a cosine simialrity greater than / equal to 0.75.
 As an interim step we cleaned the retrieved set from misspellings and lemma inflections.